securitysavage/savageCTI/README.md

 You must sign up for a Shodan/Greynoise account to get an API key.

-Tested on Ubuntu 18.04, CentOS 8, MacOS Monterey, Windows 10.
+Tested on Ubuntu 18.04, MacOS Ventura, Windows 10.